BulletPoints provides clinical tools for firearm injury prevention

 The majority of clinicians feel that preventing firearm injury is within the scope of their practice, and patients are generally receptive to having these conversation with their doctors.
 However, most clinicians say they don’t routinely counsel patients, citing lack of education on how to do so as one of the main reasons.
 Many also say they wouldn’t know what to do if they discovered someone at risk had access to a gun.
 Although several major medical societies have endorsed clinicians’ role in reducing firearm injury, the topic remains largely absent from medical and nursing school curricula.

-In 2019, California Assembly Bill 521, sponsored by Assemblymember Marc Berman and signed in October 2019, authorized three years of funding through the University of California Davis Firearm Violence Research Center (UCDFC) to fill that gap.
+In 2019, California Assembly Bill 521, sponsored by Assemblymember Marc Berman and signed in October 2019, authorized three years of funding through the California Firearm Violence Research Center at UC Davis to fill that gap.
 Building on the prior work of the What You Can Do Initiative, the BulletPoints Project was born.

 We believe that a well-informed, politically neutral, and collaborative approach to firearm injury prevention is the most effective way to save lives.